-At Lerner Poole, our attorneys have a combined 50 years of experience helping clients navigate divorce proceedings in San Francisco and elsewhere in the Bay Area.
-Regardless of the amount of time you were married, divorce is often life-changing.
+At Lerner Poole & Stewart, LLP, our attorneys have more than 25 years of combined experience helping clients navigate divorce proceedings in San Francisco and elsewhere in the Bay Area.
+Regardless of the amount of time you were married, divorce is often lifechanging.
 While you may agree with your spouse about certain issues, spouses often disagree about key aspects of the process, ranging from child custody to how property should be divided.
-Esther R. Lerner and Stacey Poole are both certified by the California Board of Legal Specialization as Family Law specialists, and our San Francisco divorce lawyers are prepared to help you face the complex legal issues associated with ending a marriage.How Divorce Proceedings Unfold
+Stacey Poole and Kristine Stewart are both certified by the California Board of Legal Specialization as Family Law specialists, and our team is prepared to help you navigate the complex legal issues associated with ending a marriage.How Divorce Proceedings Unfold

 In California, divorce is granted on a no-fault basis.
 The court can approve a petition to dissolve a marriage if it finds that irreconcilable differences have caused the marriage to irrevocably break down.
 Divorces may be granted even if one spouse does not want to divorce.
 The process is initiated when one of the spouses files a petition and serves it on the other spouse, who is known as a respondent.
 That spouse has 30 days to file a response to the petition.

-The earliest that a California court can grant a divorce is six months after the non-filing spouse is served with a petition or appears before the judge, but most divorce cases take longer than six months because there are numerous issues that must be resolved.
+The earliest that a California court can grant a divorce is six months after the non-filing spouse is served with a petition or appears before the judge, but most divorce cases take longer than six months because there are typically numerous issues that must be resolved.
 For example, couples may disagree about a prenuptial agreement or about the worth of a family-owned business.
 They may also dispute child visitation and custody matters, which can be complicated.
 As knowledgeable divorce attorneys, we can assist San Francisco residents and others with the nuanced issues that may arise.